Skip to content

 Classroom Wishes Come True with KCTC's Tech for Teachers

-From 3D printers to virtual reality headsets to programmable robots and so much more, our team has had the pleasure of supporting 12 classrooms around the Kansas City area with tech-related wishlist items for the 2022-2023 school year!
+From programmable robots to virtual reality headsets and so much more, our team has had the pleasure of supporting 11 classrooms around the Kansas City area with tech-related wishlist items for the 2023-2024 school year!
+A big thank you to Cboe Global Markets on your generous contribution to make this year's initiative possible.

 Highlights from previous #CSEdWeekKC